denix666/rustlens/README.md

     * On **Windows**, this path is `%USERPROFILE%\kube\.config`

 Please ensure your cluster connection details are correctly specified in this file.

+There are plans in the future to implement multicluster connection.

 ---